voltade/vomeet/docs/user_api_guide.md

-# Vexa API Usage Guide
+# Vomeet API Usage Guide

-This document outlines how to interact with the Vexa API to manage meeting bots and retrieve transcripts during our free public beta phase.
+This document outlines how to interact with the Vomeet API to manage meeting bots and retrieve transcripts during our free public beta phase.

 ## Authentication